 In most practice areas, a lawyer’s marketing efforts should focus on generating a strong referral pipeline—from both non-lawyers and lawyers alike.
-If those efforts are successful, you’ll probably need some guidance on referral fees.
+If those efforts are successful, you’ll probably need some guidance on attorney referral fees.
 Here it is.

 There are Clear Guidelines—Mostly